 The Takeaway

-The trajectory from $630 billion to $1.8 trillion is not guaranteed, but the underlying demand drivers, including global connectivity, national security, climate monitoring, and precision agriculture, are not going away.
+The trajectory from today's totals toward $1.8 trillion is not guaranteed, but the underlying demand drivers, including global connectivity, national security, climate monitoring, and precision agriculture, are not going away.
 If anything, they are intensifying.
 For investors, entrepreneurs, and policymakers, the message is clear: the space economy is no longer coming.
 It is here, and it is growing faster than almost anyone predicted a decade ago.

-The next time someone tells you space is a waste of money, remind them that space is a $630 billion industry, and it is just getting started.
+The next time someone tells you space is a waste of money, remind them that space is a multi-hundred-billion-dollar industry on a credible path to a trillion -- and it is just getting started.